ibmresilient/resilient-community-apps/README.md

 # Resilient Circuits Packages

-These packages contain installable components for the [resilient-circuits]() framework.
+These packages are installable components for the [resilient-circuits]() framework.

 They include,
 * `rc-query-runner`, a base for components that execute queries against another system and update the Resilient incident